SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - **Function Handler:** Pass a function (e.g., `handleClick`) instead of a string.
 - **Event Object:** The event object is automatically passed to the handler, allowing you to access details about the event if needed.

+## React Router & Navigation
+React Router DOM has been installed to manage page navigation.
+This update includes adding navigation to pages such as Home, Login, and Listings.
-By understanding and using React properties (props), you can create reusable and flexible components that can accept dynamic data.
+By using React Router, you can easily manage navigation and routing between different pages in your application.